floriangrundig/mdeps/README.md

 ---> module2_dependency2
 ```

-If -d  specified you'll get a .dot format (GraphViz) which can be used to create a png-image.
+If -d  specified you'll get a .dot format (GraphViz) which can be used to create a svg-image.

 Use the Makefile example to grep your dependencies: